fbunaren/fbunaren/README.md

 ## About Me
 Currently, I am a third-year double degree student at the University of Queensland and University of Indonesia.
-I am interested to learn more about Software Engineerning, Data Science, and Cyber Security.
+I am interested to learn more about Software Engineering, Data Science, and Cyber Security.

 My Personal Website: [https://bunaren.com](https://bunaren.com)